 CAS Management Pages Summary

-A Clean Access Server must be added to the Clean Access Manager domain before it can be managed from the web admin console, as described in Add the CAS to the CAM, page 5-2.
+A Clean Access Server must be added to the Clean Access Manager domain before it can be managed from the web admin console, as described in Add the CAS to the CAM.
 Once you have added the Clean Access Server, you access it from the admin console as shown in the following steps.
 In this document, CAS management pages refers to the set of pages, tabs, and forms accessed as shown below.

 1. Click the CCA Servers link in the Device Management module.
 The List of Servers tab appears by default.